YouTube's Temporary Outage Caused Outcry on Social Media

 The service appeared to be restored after about 90 minutes, much to some social media users’ relief.

 It remains unclear what caused the outage.
+When asked for more details about the incident, Google declined to comment.